Unsuccessful attacks on London, Thames Estuary and aircraft factories.

 The Duxford Wing Intervenes

-One bomber formation of around thirty-five aircraft reached central London from the east, prompting Nos.
-222 and 242 Squadrons to engage.
-The German group included Do 17s and Bf 110s, with escorting Bf 109s from JG 27, JG 53, and JG 54.
-Pilot Officer Tim Vigors of No. 222 Squadron shot down a Bf 109 in flames, but was then shot down himself and made a crash-landing on allotments near Dartford in Spitfire X4059, with his left aileron and tailplane shot away and the glycol tank punctured.
+One German formation of around thirty-five aircraft, comprising Do 17 bombers escorted by Bf 110s and Bf 109s from JG 27, JG 53, and JG 54, reached central London from the east and was intercepted by Spitfires of No. 222 Squadron.
+Pilot Officer Tim Vigors shot down a Bf 109 in flames, but was then shot down himself and made a crash-landing on allotments near Dartford in Spitfire X4059, with his left aileron and tailplane shot away and the glycol tank punctured.

 Soon after, Bader’s Big Wing arrived over Kent and Surrey.
 Spitfires of No. 19 Squadron and Hurricanes of Nos.
 242 and 310 Squadrons attacked Do 17s and Bf 110s, claiming 21 enemy aircraft destroyed.
 While the Wing had disobeyed orders, no formal complaint was filed, given their success.